brendanhoran/cangjians.github.io/index.md

 * [IBus Cangjie](/projects/ibus-cangjie/), the IBus engine for users of the Cangjie and Quick input methods

-Everything we do is Free Software.
-This is because we respect your Freedom, and because working together in the open allows us to to provide you with the best possible input experience: you don't have to be "just a user", you can [help us](contribute.html) make it work better for you.
+Everything we do is **Free Software**.
+This is because we respect your Freedom, and because working together in the open allows us to to provide you with the best possible input experience: you don't have to be *"just a user"*, you can [help us](contribute.html) make it work better for you.

 If there's anything we can do, be sure to [let us know](contact.html).
-As long as it is related to Cangjie, of course ;-)